Anxious employees. Falling profits. Unhappy customers. Huge organizational changes.

 This emergency response plan template has all the essentials to craft a comprehensive strategy:

-Design Tip: Copy any page in this template or click “add page.”
-Follow our table of contents’ guidelines on page two to built a complete plan.
+Design Tip: Copy any page in this crisis management plan or click “add page.”
+Follow our table of contents’ guidelines on page two to built a complete crisis plan.

 You can also include the key points of your plan in a one-page emergency response plan: